devanshiS00d/simple-ai-chatbot/README.md

-# MIT 6.XXX: Introduction to AI-Powered Chatbots
+ Introduction to AI-Powered Chatbots
-## Spring 2024
+## Fall 2024

 Welcome to the practical component of Georgia Tech undergraduate course on computational media!
 This README serves as your guide to understanding, implementing, and experimenting with a simple yet powerful AI chatbot.